mythagel/redis_vtbl/README.md

 `DROP TABLE` on any of the instances individually does not remove any data.

-Changes to the `CREATE TABLE` definition are minimal, consisting mainly of syntax changes to specify the virtual table module name, and configuration to connect to redis.
+Changes to the `CREATE TABLE` definition are minimal, consisting of syntax changes to specify the virtual table module name, and configuration to connect to redis.
 Column specifications are unchanged.

 Redis connection specification can either be a single redis instance, or (untested) a list of sentinel addresses and a service name from which to determine the active redis master.